LeOS-GSI/LeOS-Matrix/README.md

-# LeOS-Matrix for Android
+New

-LeOS-Matrix for Android is a Matrix Client based on SchildiChat
+# LeOS for Android